Football Game Notes - 09/09/13

 Utah State Football Spring Scrimmage

-Dave Ungerer, who has 27 years of coaching experience and has been involved in six bowl games, is in his second season as Utah State's special teams coordinator and running backs coach.
+Dave Ungerer, who has 28 years of coaching experience and has been involved in seven bowl games, is in his third season as Utah State’s special teams coordinator and running backs coach.

 Prior to joining Utah State’s staff, Ungerer was the special teams coordinator and running backs coach at Washington State in 2010 and 2011.
 During his first season at WSU, he improved the Cougars’ kickoff coverage unit from ranking 120th to first nationally.